Click here and learn how you can ski for less than $100/day!

 About Val Gardena

-If a massive amount of terrain to explore, family-friendly on- and off-mountain amenities, and a culturally rich village is high on your ski vacation laundry list, then a Val Gardena is an easy choice.
+If your ideal ski vacation includes vast terrain to explore, family-friendly amenities both on and off the slopes, and a vibrant, culturally rich village, Val Gardena is the perfect destination.
 Val Gardena is among Europe’s best places to enjoy a traditional après-ski thanks to its wide open, sunny vistas and many alpine restaurants.
 This UNESCO World Natural Heritage site is renowned for its stunning landscapes, featuring majestic massifs like the Sassolungo and Sella, as well as the serene Alpine meadows of Puez-Odle Nature Park.

 View